pabsan-0/sub-t/data-collection/UnityPerception/README.md

 ## Unity Perception
 The tool Unity Perception is used to generate virtual images from CAD models that provide extra training data.
 This folder holds some of assets that were used to generate said synthetic data:

 - 3D models: which were imported from the models available at [Ignition Robotics](https://app.ignitionrobotics.org/).
-These were treated inside the Unity environment to reduce shinyness (for more realistic texture) and fix model issues (for instance the back of the rope, which wasn't initially drawn).
+These were treated inside the Unity environment to reduce shinyness (for more realistic texture), fix model issues (for instance the back of the rope, which wasn't initially drawn) and regularizing their scale.
+The models were uploaded as .prefab and should include texture and preserve all these information.
 - Model textures: which shouldn't be needed but are included as assets just in case.
 - Scripts for randomizing light (copied from the Unity tutorial) and scale (self-written) within the simulation, as well as the tags that the items need to undergo the scripted modifications.